 With a Drip or Micro Irrigation System

-Irrigation systems are probably the best and easiest way to water hostas, although it of course depends on your preferences.
+Irrigation systems are probably the best and easiest way to water hostas, although it, of course, depends on your preferences.

-Irrigation systems are a hands-off method that allow you to deeply and consistently water your hosta garden.
+Irrigation systems are a hands-off method that allows you to deeply and consistently water your hosta garden.
 You can schedule your watering for a specific time and control the flow of the water to the plants so that the soil is evenly saturated.
 This will promote healthy root growth.

 Does Epsom salt help hostas?

 Epsom salt helps hostas if the soil has a magnesium deficiency.
 Otherwise, it is unneeded.

 Can I water my hostas in the evening?

 It’s best not to water your hostas in the evening unless they desperately need a drink.
 Soil dries slower at this time of day, and when the surface is left wet overnight, you’re more likely to attract garden pests such as slugs.

 Do hostas growing under trees need more frequent watering?

 Yes, hostas growing under trees need more frequent watering.
 This is because the tree is also taking in moisture, sometimes leaving very little for the hostas.